IIIristraM/sagun/README.md

 #### 2. daemon

-This decorator provide some meta-data for method so it could be invoked by redux action after `service.run` called.
+This decorator provide some meta-data for method, so it could be invoked by redux action after `service.run` called.
 Decorator doesn't affect cases when method directly called from another saga, all logic applied only for redux actions.

 ```ts